 Omega-3 fatty acids for your brain, heart and skin

-Humans need 350 mg of DHA and EPA a day to have optimal brain function.
+Most individuals need 250 mg-500 mg of DHA and EPA a day.
 However, most people don’t consume nearly enough omega-3s through diet alone.

 Eating grass-fed meat and wild-caught fish several times a week can be sufficient.
 If you can’t find grass-fed meat or wild-caught seafood or choose not to consume animal products, you should supplement with 500-1000 mg of krill oil per day.

 Why krill oil?
 It’s a stable source of omega-3s, and is in the phospholipid form, meaning it’s easier for your brain to use, meaning it’s easier for your brain to use.
 It also includes astaxanthin, a potent antioxidant.
 Combined with fish oil, it delivers the full array of essential fatty acids in one supplement.